 Warm welcome service

 On certain dates before the introduction weeks, Leiden University offers a ‘warm welcome service’ to assist international students with post-arrival practicalities.
-You are highly advised to plan your arrival for one of these dates.
-Read more about when the service is available, what is provided and how to sign up.

 What is provided?